Rurusetto/rurusetto/content/posts/hitokori/index.md

 # controls

 Hitokori require only button to control.
-Keyboard key or mouse click.
+You can use keyboard key or left mouse click.
 Can play on touch screen.

 ### default setting